 Use a product like mousse or hairspray to puff it up into a pompadour.

 If you can grow out your hair on top at the front, you might disguise a growing widow’s peak or “M” hairline by pulling your hair forward and over the side, hiding corners that have receded more than the other.

-7. Comb over Haircut
+7. Comb Over Haircut

 One thing you never want to do is surrender to the dreaded bald comb over.
-While look temporarily hides your bald spots, it’s a very obvious look, and it’s an easy to spot to reveal.
+While the look temporarily hides your bald spots, it’s a very obvious look, and it’s an easy to spot to reveal.
 In fact, it places a lot more emphasis on your thinning hair than your overall look.

 So, not to be confused with the comb over hairstyle below, which is great for creating volume.
 If you can still grow your length, then a comb over style can really help conceal thinning.

 Most men deal with thinning hair by the time they are 30 years old, but others lose hair in their young 20s.
 There are a variety of reasons, and it’s best you know which one is causing your issue so you can prevent more hair loss.

 When you first come into puberty, your hairline should be fairly full with a straight across line of hair.
 As you get older, this hairline matures and changes, thinning as you age.

 If you have male pattern baldness, your hairline may continue to recede if you aren’t careful.
 Some medications help block the hormone DHT, which is responsible for follicle loss, thinning, and eventual balding.